choux130/myblog/_posts/2017-06-14-web-scraping_2.md

       ```
   2. Define what are <i>Job Type</i>, <i>Required Skills</i>, <i>Required Education Level</i>, <i>Preferred Majors</i>, <i>Interesting Keywords</i> and <i>All the Text in the Page</i>.
       * <i>Job Type</i> <br />
         <span>The first `type_lower` are the exact wording showing in the pages (when searching all the words will be in lower cases).
 It will be mapped to the updated `type` by using dictionary, and then be shown in the cell of the `.csv` file.
-The purpose for the mapping is mainly for wording consistency which is important to my further text analysis, the similarity between all jobs using [Term Frequency and Inverse Document Frequency (TF - IDF)](https://janav.wordpress.com/2013/10/27/tf-idf-and-cosine-similarity/). </span>
+The purpose for the mapping is mainly for wording consistency which is important to my future text analysis project, the similarity between all jobs using [Term Frequency and Inverse Document Frequency (TF - IDF)](https://janav.wordpress.com/2013/10/27/tf-idf-and-cosine-similarity/). </span>
         ```python
         ####################################################
         ##### DEFINE THE TERMS THAT I AM INTERESTED IN #####